codertsv/codertsv.github.io/_posts/2022-03-22-HPC-Software-Carpentry---Week-1---Lesson-2---BASH-fundamentals.md

 # image: assets/images/...
 ---

-This is a work in progress.
-Ready by Monday 28th of March, 2022

 ## Learning Objectives

 In this lesson you will learn:

 - What is a UNIX command
-- Fundamental commands in bash
+- How to create, access and navigate directories using bash
-- How
+- How to create and modify files with nano
+- How to transfer files between your local machine and the HPC with FileZilla

 ## Interacting with the JCU HPC